akovanev/kovanev.github.io/_posts/2020-09-09-How-to-sanitize-sensitive-data.md

 The output is.
 <pre><code class="nohighlight">{"CardholderName": "@@@@@@","cardNumber": "1234********3456","month":1,"year":2050,"Cvc": "***","address":{"Line1": "stre****","line2":"","city":"Prague","country":"Chechia"}}</code></pre>

 Just a note.
 Technically, since we agreed that the same-named properties should behave accordingly, it is also possible to collect them all in one place.
-It is one hundred percent up to you.

 <pre><code class="language-cs">[Sanitized]
 public class SanitizedProperties